 According to reports, remote workers demonstrate 82% less stress, better focus, and productivity.
 They are tech-savvy, ambitious, and more results-oriented.
 More than that, remote workers are more loyal to their business organization.

 Sure enough, you need to be technically prepared for working with remote employees and managing them the best you can: think of project management tools, video conferencing capabilities, remote access tools, etc.

 And thou shall not worry about your remote employees’ accountability – there’s quite a broad choice of time management apps that can help both you and your remote workers with staying on track.
-Plus, time management tools have other useful features for managers as well, such as project time tracking or shift scheduling.
+Plus, time management tools have other useful features for managers as well, such as project tracking or shift scheduling.